tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Segments.md

 	<kbd><img src="./images/segment_xdm_purchase_container.png"  /></kbd>

-23. In the left pane, click on ‘XDM ExperienceEvent’ and ‘Product list items’ in the resulting display
+23. In the left pane, click on ‘XDM ExperienceEvent’ and then Click ‘Product List Items’ in the resulting display

 	<kbd><img src="./images/segment_xdm_prodlist.png"  /></kbd>

-24. Select the 'SKU' field and drag it into the ‘XDM ExperienceEvent’ container for ‘Product Views’
+24. Select the 'SKU' field and drag it into the ‘XDM ExperienceEvent’ container for ‘Purchases’

 	<kbd><img src="./images/segment_xdm_purchase_prodsku.png"  /></kbd>

-25. Enter ‘prd1030’ in the text box to the right of SKU = and press ‘Enter’
+25. Enter ‘prd1030’ in the text box to the right of 'SKU equals' and press ‘Enter’

 	<kbd><img src="./images/segment_xdm_purchase_container_sku_value.png"  /></kbd>